President & Event Director

 I attended my first A-Head of Healing workshop sponsored by Operation Never Forgotten in Ann Arbor, Michigan in November of 2014.
 During the workshop I learned that I have secondary PTS.
 Going to this workshop and meeting others in similar situations like me helped with my healing.
 I realized that as a Caregiver there is only so much you can do, and the warrior has to want to do the rest on his own.
 Unfortunately, my marriage ended like many others often do, in divorce.
 When I found myself alone struggling to move forward, the Ann Arbor Workshop group helped keep me afloat with their support.
 So, I made it my mission to participate in helping other Caregivers and Veterans in similar situations.
 I want them to know they are not alone; there is hope and help for everyone.

 When John Kinzinger decided to retire from ONF/ A-Head of Healing and start a Michigan-based Veteran and Caregiver Non-profit called Warriors and Caregivers United, I was more than willing to follow him in that endeavor.
 Now through WACU I am still active in my pursuit of bringing awareness to those who struggle with PTS and secondary PTS.
 I created a social media group to make sure everyone stays in touch, and I edited our first quarterly newsletter following our second workshop in January 2015 in Mt Pleasant, MI.
-I currently live in central Michigan with my 3 children, working full time as a caregiver for "Right At Home in Home Care" and being a Veteran’s Caregiver.
+I currently live in central Michigan with my 3 children, working full time as a Paraprofessional in the Special Education department of Mount Pleasant Public Schools and being a Veteran’s Caregiver.
 Whenever possible I dedicate my free time to volunteering for WACU.
-I was proud to be elected a board member and Secretary of Warriors and Caregivers United in August 2015.
-Since then, I have helped arrange several social gatherings of our group.
-I am also taking part in continuing education for caregivers and children directly affected by their loved one’s PTS.
+I was proud to be elected a board member and Secretary of Warriors and Caregivers United in August 2015, Vice President and Event Director in 2017 and in 2020 I was honored with the title, President and Event Director.